 Rosy Wolfsnails are carnivorous in their feeding habits.
 They feed on live organisms, including worms, slugs, and other snails.

 Nonetheless, if you are thinking of keeping the Wolf snail in your terrarium, or simply want to learn more about this species, you have come to the right place.
-I have gathered all information about this species based on existing studies, experiments, researches, and experience of enthusiasts.
+I have gathered all information about this species based on existing studies, experiments, researches, and the experience of enthusiasts.

 This complete care guide for Euglandina rosea covers all aspects, from natural habitat conditions and how they should be cared for within your terrarium, to dietary requirements and how to breed them.